 A set of principles for how I go about things, especially for work.
 Nothing here is particularly original, just an attempt to identify approaches that have been meaningful and helpful to me.
 The descriptions are a bit thin and self-describing at the moment and for that I apologise—the hope is to expand and clarify them over time.

-1: Be deliberate
+1: Be Deliberate

 “We must not drift or lie at anchor” — Oliver Wendell Holmes

 Excellence is built on habit, not on the myth of talent.
 The quality and value of things rests on a commitment to ongoing improvement.
-Set high standards in yourself and others, chase perfection, be candid and honest when they are not met.
+Set high standards in yourself and others, chase perfection, be candid and humble when they are not met.

-3: Solve real problems
+3: Solve Real Problems